mario-mueller/icis-2019/manuscript/icis-2019-posse.md

 npm for all three cases).
 This step includes cross referencing data across GitHub and npm (e.g., releases from npm and commits included in this commit from GitHub).
-As the data crawler has already been written, we expect this step to be completed around July of 2019.
+As the data crawler has already been written, we expect this step to be completed around July 2019.
 Second, we plan to create an internal research memo on initial observations from the collected data.
 This step is important to have a clearer understanding of the structure of the data and to prepare for detailed quantitative analysis.
-We expect this step to be completed by October of 2019.
-Third, we plan on conducting a detailed quantitative analysis before December of 2019, which contents have been laid out in the previous section.
+We expect this step to be completed by October 2019.
+Third, we plan on conducting a detailed quantitative analysis before December 2019, which contents have been laid out in the previous section.
 Lastly, if time permits, we hope to have derived preliminary implications for research and practice based on the detailed quantitative data analysis.

 # Discussion